 Located about 10 miles east of Boulder, Colorado, Lafayette was founded as a coal town in 1888 by Mary E. (Foote) Miller and named after her husband, DeLafayette “Lafe” Miller, who died in 1878.
-In Feb.
-1888, Mary Miller filed a plat for the 37-acre Lafayette townsite encompassing 12 city blocks (144 lots), on the upper northwest corner of the northwest 1/4 section of Sec.
+Mary Miller filed (with the Boulder County Clerk and Recorder) a plat dated Feb.
+1888 for the 37-acre Lafayette townsite encompassing 12 city blocks (144 lots), on the upper northwest corner of the northwest 1/4 section of Sec.
 2, Township 1 South, Range 69 West.
 Streets included Geneseo, Simpson and Cleveland.
 Avenues included Gough, Iowa, Michigan, Finch and Foote.

 In Jan.
-1889, Mary Miller filed an amended plat for Lafayette townsite bringing total platted acreage to 89 with 353 lots total.
+1889, Mary Miller filed an amended plat for the Town of Lafayette bringing the total platted acreage to 89 with 353 lots total.
 The added streets included Harrison Avenue and Chester, Emma and Cannon streets and a railroad right-of-way on the south portion of townsite for serving the Spencer-Simpson coal mine.
 The town was incorporated in late 1889.

-A strict Prohibitionist, Mary Miller added language to her numerous plats forbidding the sale or distribution of liquor.
-A property owner could possess and consume liquor, but he or she couldn’t sell it or give it way.
+A strict Prohibitionist, Mary Miller added language to plats and deeds forbidding the sale or distribution of liquor.
+The property owner could possess and consume liquor, but he or she couldn’t sell it or give it away.
+This anti-saloon language appeared on property she sold within her original 1888 and 1889 Old Town plats, and on the Millers #1 (1904) and Millers #2 (1906) plats.

 The Millers journeyed by wagon train from Iowa in 1863 and brought with them a pioneer tradition of founding communities.
 Lafe’s dad, Dr. John Miller, patented 160 acres of land in 1841 in Stark County, Illinois.
 Fifty acres of John Miller’s land was used to found the town of Toulon, where Lafe Miller was born, and a street in today’s town center is named after the Millers.
 The family moved to Buchanan County, Iowa, in 1852.